ricmmartins/azure-automation/README.md

     + FullyQualifiedErrorId : SshConnectionException
 ```

-You can check alson on the /var/log/messages of the VM some kind of mesage like this
+You can check also on the /var/log/messages of the VM some kind of mesage like this

 ```
 ssh_dispatch_run_fatal: Connection from XXX.XXX.XXX.XXX port XXX: DH GEX group out of range [preauth]